ethereum-optimism/optimistic-specs/components/block_gen.md

 2. Support sequencers and sequencer consensus.
 3. Resilient to the sequencer losing connection to L1.

-## Simple Sequencer Block Input Generation
+## Sequencer Block Input Generation

 There are two types of blocks in the simple sequencer block generation algorithm:

 1. Deposit block
 2. Sequencer block

 ### Deposit Blocks
 For every L1 block (after the deployment of the rollup) an L2 deposit block is created.
-These deposit blocks contain both `UserDeposit`s and `BlockDeposits`.
+These deposit blocks contain both a `ContextDeposit` and any number of `UserDeposit`s.
 User deposits are L1 user initiated actions which are carried out on L2, providing the rollup liveness guarantees.
-Block deposits deposit contextual information about the L1 block (eg. `blockhash` and `timestamp`).
+Context deposits set contextual information about the latest L1 block (eg. `blockhash` and `timestamp`).

 ```python
 class Deposit: